How to Evaluate Emergency Preparedness in Assisted Living Facilities: Key Questions to Ask

 • What are the detailed emergency plans?

-• How is the staff trained and kept up-to-date on those plans?
+• How is staff trained and kept up to date on those plans?

 • How will they provide the necessary food, water, medication, and shelter for the residents (including food and beverages for special health needs)?

-• Is there always someone available to be in charge of emergency situations?
+• Is there always someone available to handle emergency situations?
 Is there always a backup person available?

 • What’s the plan if none of the leaders are available to take charge?